 It has also led to an increased understanding of blood groups and an instant analysis of new infections, such as Sars.

-The effects of the discovery of DNA haven't yet been fully explored.
+The effects of the discovery of DNA haven’t yet been fully explored.
 The potential is huge and it is still a very active area of research.
-Nobody knows what could be achieved.
+Nobody knows what we can achieve in the future.

 There has always been a need to reduce the patient’s pain during medical procedures.
 At one point, doctors had to rely on uncertain methods like alcohol or opiates which could cause further complications and do more damage.
 They were also not reliably effective.

 In 1846, American dentist, William Morton introduced ether as an anaesthetic.
-But it wasn't until Englishman, Dr John Snow realised that there could be different levels of anaesthetic used in different circumstances that the practice really took off.
+But it wasn’t until Englishman, Dr John Snow realised that different levels of anaesthetic could be used in different circumstances that the practice really took off.

-The introduction of anaesthesia is regarded as a key example of healthcare's efforts to alleviate human suffering.
+The introduction of anaesthesia is a key example of healthcare’s efforts to alleviate human suffering.